DUNE-DAQ/appfwk/docs/README.md

 ### The DAQ module's constructor

 While of course all member data will be initialized here in a _technical_ (as opposed to logical) sense, in general the only things about a DAQ module instance which are meaningfully defined in its constructor are:
-1. Their command set, already discussed
+1. Its command set, already discussed
 2. Its unique name, via the argument to its constructor

 A word needs to be said about the concept of a "unique name" here.
 Looking in [`DAQModule.hpp`](https://github.com/DUNE-DAQ/appfwk/blob/develop/include/appfwk/DAQModule.hpp), you'll see that the `DAQModule` base class itself inherits from an appfwk class called [`NamedObject`](https://github.com/DUNE-DAQ/appfwk/blob/develop/include/appfwk/NamedObject.hpp).
 The instances of any class which inherits from `NamedObject` will require unique names; while this of course would include DAQ modules as they inherit from `DAQModule`, [other types of class can require unique names as well](https://github.com/DUNE-DAQ/dfmodules/blob/a91706c214f9ae7f1cca0840af7d0381569be83f/src/dfmodules/TriggerInhibitAgent.hpp).